Department of Professional Educational Studies

 This program will help you empower students to think like scientists.
 It was designed in conjunction with The National Institute for STEM Education (NISE) and Accelerate Learning and offers a holistic overview of historical and current issues impacting integrated science education while cultivating research-based strategies to improve student learning.

-M.Ed. in STEM Leadership for graduates of the M.Ed. in Integrated Curriculum Master of Education
+M.Ed. in STEM Education for graduates of the M.Ed. in Integrated Curriculum Master of Education

 M.A. in Elementary Teaching Master of Arts